 Factors that increase Vitamin D deficiency risk

 - Excessive use of high SPF sunscreens blocks natural synthesis of vitamin D in the skin, leading to deficiency

-- In cultures where women are required to completely cover themselves from head to toe in public vitamin D deficiency is common
+- In cultures where women are required to completely cover themselves in public vitamin D deficiency is common

 - People with very dark skin are more at risk due to absorbing less UV light

 - Those who completely avoid sun exposure (due to skin damage or skin cancer history, or taking photosensitive medication)